Understanding The Beer Distribution Game

 Introduction to The Beer Distribution Game

 The Beer Game was originally developed at MIT in the 1950s to illustrate how difficult it is to manage dynamic systems – in this case, the dynamic system is a supply chain that delivers beer from a brewery to the end consumer.

 What makes the game so intriguing is that the structure of the supply chain and the rules of the game are simple, yet the resulting behavior is quite complex.
 The Beer Distribution Game is well documented: you can find my favorite description of the game in Peter Senge’s worldwide bestseller “The Fifth Discipline”, John Sterman’s Business Dynamics analyses the game using system dynamics stock and flow models, a good online resource for the game is beergame.org.

 To make it easier for you to access the game while reading this post, I have included the introduction video to the game with a link to play the game below:

 The Challenge: Managing The Supply Chain

-To understand the challenge of managing a supply chain, let’s take a more detailed look at its structure – the supply chain leads from the brewery, via a distributor and wholesaler to the reseller, who sells beer to his customers, the end consumers.
+To understand the challenge of managing a supply chain, let us take a more detailed look at its structure – the supply chain leads from the brewery, via a distributor and wholesaler to the reseller, who sells beer to his customers, the end consumers.

 The objective of the game is to ensure that the consumers' demand for beer can be met directly or at least with as small a delay as possible while keeping each player's inventory as small as possible.

-The sketch below illustrates the supply chain and the flow of information along it.
+The sketch below illustrates the supply chain and the flow of information along with it.